Alabama Retaliation Lawyer | Barrett & Farahany

 Often, this punishment takes the form of job termination, but there are other tactics, such as demotion, unwarranted negative evaluations, unwanted department transfers, denied promotions, and salary/wage cuts.

 Retribution of this nature is illegal, however.
 If you believe your employers are retaliating against employees, you should be aware of your rights and possible avenues of redress provided by the law.
-At Barrett & Farahany, our team of workplace retaliation attorneys can help you fight this kind of injustice.
+At Barrett & Farahany, our team of workplace retaliation attorneys and workplace discrimination lawyers in Georgia can help you fight this kind of injustice.
 Call us at (404) 238-7299 today to get started.

 What Is Workplace Retaliation?